JuanF2019/DFA-minimization/README.md

 # DFA-minimization

-Note for project execution is recommended to open the project with IntelliJ Idea
+Note for project execution is recommended to open the project with IntelliJ Idea or execute the jar file located on dfa-minimization/executable

 Versions used:
 - Java 17